ElkanHub/PressClass/DOCS/PRESSCLASS/user_guide_navigating_press_class copy.md

 From the Dashboard, you can:

-- View upcoming classes, deadlines, and academic events through the integrated calendar
+- View upcoming classes, and academic events through the integrated calendar
 - Access recently created or edited files without navigating through menus
 - Monitor quick activity statistics that reflect your recent usage and productivity

 This overview helps you stay oriented and reduces the mental load of switching between tasks.

-*(Placeholder: Insert screenshots, dashboard widgets, or role-based views for teachers vs students.)*

 ---